Budget

 Key official sources used here

-Rwanda usually makes the most sense when the route efficiency is part of what you are paying for.
-If the goal is a short, polished, gorilla-first trip with minimal routing friction, the overall spend can still be rational even with a high permit anchor because the country structure is so compact.
+Rwanda usually makes the most sense when part of the value is how smoothly the route works.
+If the goal is a short, gorilla-first trip with minimal routing friction, the overall spend can still make sense even with a high permit cost because the country is so compact.

-If your real question is pure value comparison between Rwanda and Uganda, the editorial Rwanda budget page can only take you so far.
-That is the point where it is more useful to compare country options externally than to keep polishing a Rwanda-only budget model.
+If your real question is whether Rwanda or Uganda offers better value, this Rwanda-only budget page can only take you so far.
+At that point, it is more useful to compare the two directly than to keep refining a Rwanda-only budget model.

 Key official sources used here